-Artemis 2 is the second scheduled flight of the Artemis program.
+Artemis 2 is the second scheduled flight of the Artemis program and the first crewed Artemis mission.

-Artemis 2 will use the huge Space Launch System (SLS) megarocket and Orion spacecraft to launch the crew on an eight-day mission.
+Artemis 2 will use the huge Space Launch System (SLS) megarocket and Orion spacecraft to launch the crew on the lunar flyby mission.
 The astronauts and mission controllers will collect data on Orion and the crew's performance to assess how ready the Artemis program is to send people to the moon's surface.

-Elizabeth Howell, Ph.D., is a staff writer in the spaceflight channel since 2022.
-She was contributing writer for Space.com (opens in new tab) for 10 years before that, since 2012.
+Elizabeth Howell, Ph.D., is a staff writer who has reported on the Canadian space program since 2003.
+She attended the Artemis 2 crew announcement in Houston on April 3, 2023 that included the selection of a Canadian Space Agency astronaut.
 Elizabeth's on-site reporting includes two human spaceflight launches from Kazakhstan, three space shuttle missions in Florida, and embedded reporting from a simulated Mars mission in Utah.

 Artemis 2 launch date

-NASA successfully launched Artemis 1 at 01:47 a.m.
+NASA continues to evaluate the data collected from Artemis 1 to make changes, as required for Artemis 2.
+Artemis 1 successfully launched Artemis 1 at 01:47 a.m.
 EST (0647 GMT) on November 16, from Launch Complex 39B at NASA's Kennedy Space Center in Florida.
-The mission will collect radiation data and engineering data to assess the SLS and Orion spacecraft's readiness to carry humans.
+The mission collected radiation data and engineering data to assess the SLS and Orion spacecraft's readiness to carry humans.

-If Artemis 1 completes its mission successfully from launch through splashdown, Artemis 2 will be scheduled next.
-The crewed mission will require new spacesuits that are built to endure the cislunar environment, which has more radiation than inside low Earth orbit where astronauts receive more protection.
+The crewed Artemis 2 mission requires new spacesuits that are built to endure the cislunar environment, which has more radiation than inside low Earth orbit where astronauts receive more protection.
+Spacesuit maker Axiom Space revealed its prototype spacesuit in March 2023 but has provided no significant development updates since.

-As of August 2022, NASA is assembling key elements (opens in new tab) of the Artemis 2 hardware in anticipation of doing testing and integration later in the process.
+As of June 2023, NASA is assembling key elements of the Artemis 2 hardware in anticipation of doing testing and integration later in the process.
+The biggest mission change from Artemis 1 will be the availability of an environmental system to provide oxygen to the astronauts, as the previous uncrewed mission did not require that.

 Who will fly on Artemis 2?